ProtoTest/ProtoTest.Nightshade/README.md

 ## Installation and execution instructions
 - You must be on a Windows PC, with 8GB or more of RAM.
 - Download and install GallioBundle-3.4.xx.msi from https://code.google.com/p/mb-unit/downloads/list
-- Download and install TestPlant's Eggplant.
-Choose the default installation path.
+- Download and install TestPlant's Eggplant.  http://www.testplant.com/support/downloads/current/
-- On your computer, If required, install the Android controller to your PC : http://www.vmlite.com/vaac/.
-Start the "VMLite Android App Controller" program, and click USB Connect to start the VMLite VNC Server on the device.
-Verify the app says the server is running.
 - Download and Install .Net 4.0 if it's not already installed.
 - Connect the device(s) via USB to your computer.
 - Verify the device has VMLite VNC Server for Android installed.
 If necessary, download and install from google play.
-- On the device, launch the VMLite VNC Server app, and start the server.
+- Install the Android controller to your PC : http://www.vmlite.com/vaac/.
+Start the "VMLite Android App Controller" program, and click USB Connect to start the VMLite VNC Server on the device.
+Verify the app says the server is running.
 - On the PC, Install Github GUI.
 Go to http://www.github.com/ and Click "download github for windows".
 - Download the Nightshade framework from http://www.github.com/prototest/Nightshade.
 Click the "Clone on desktop" to download all source to the default github folder.
-- Edit the Nightshade config file ProtoTest.TestRunner.Nightshade\bin\Release\TestConfig.xml and verify all path settings are correct.
+- Edit the Nightshade config file ProtoTest.Nightshade\bin\Release\TestConfig.xml and verify all path settings are correct.
 - Edit the config file to reflect which scripts need to be run on which devices.
 A description of all the config file entries is at the bottom of this page.
-- Launch Gallio - Icarus GUI Test Runner, click "Add" and select the framework dll :  ProtoTest.TestRunner.Nightshade\bin\Release\ProtoTest.TestRunner.Nightshade.dll.
+- Launch Gallio - Icarus GUI Test Runner, click "Add" and select the framework dll :  ProtoTest.Nightshade\bin\Release\ProtoTest.Nightshade.dll.
+You should see a test show up called "RunTestsFromConfigFile"
 - Launch Eggplant GUI, and verify you can connect to the device(s) you will be testing with.
 For best results, connect via USB device name, not IP address.
 - Close Eggplant GUI, as it will prevent eggplant drive from launching.
 - Click "Start" in Gallio Icarus.
 A command prompt will be launched to start eggplant drive, and tests should start to get executed against the devices.
 Once a test is finished, the GUI should update to show the pass/fail state of each test.
 Additionally, a log of all commands should display in the runtime log.